SUBBANNA K.V., 1932-2005

 Kuntagodu Vibhuti Subbanna (kunTagODu viBUti

-scholarship was a blend of the eastern wisdom and the western modernity.
-This note
+was a blend of the eastern wisdom and the western modernity.
+This note does not

-does not propose to give a comprehensive portrayal of this multifaceted
+propose to give a comprehensive portrayal of this multifaceted personality.
+It is

 Subbanna has translated ‘Dasharupaka’ by Dhananjaya from Sanskrit.
 This goes well with his lifelong pre occupation with theatre.
 ‘Loka Shakuntala’(lOka shAkuntala) and Vidisheya Vidushaka’ (vidisheya vidUSaka) are trans creations of the original works by Kalidasa.
 He has translated ‘Bhagavadajjukiya’ another Sanskrit play as ‘Sule-Sanyasi’.
 Subbanna reinterpreted the story to create texts that were all together different.